If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 - Need more help?

 More detailed articles can be found in this knowledge base, and several are directly linked within this guide.
-Step-by-step tutorials of common workflows can also be found here.
+We also have a set of Tutorials that can be followed.

 The Workflows and Flowcharts for Antibody Analysis page contains visual representations of the paths through Geneious Biologics from pre-processing to analysis and beyond.
 The flowcharts also provide guidance on how to analyse various kinds of sequences - Sanger, NGS and NGS with UMIs and/or Barcodes (Single Cell Analysis).